eHealthAfrica/eHealthAfrica.github.io/index.md

 <section class="intro">

-eHealth Africa Global Health Informatics is the tech subdivision of eHealth Africa (eHA). eHA is a **US-African NGO** focused on developing and implementing innovative approaches for **data-driven global health informatics** and **technology solutions** that connect and deliver **public health services and commodities** to underserved communities across the African continent.
+eHealth Africa Global Health Informatics is the tech subdivision of eHealth Africa (eHA). eHA is an **US-African NGO** focused on developing and implementing innovative approaches for **data-driven global health informatics** and **technology solutions** that connect and deliver **public health services and commodities** to underserved communities across the African continent.

 We develop **GIS solutions**, **mobile apps** for field workers, and **web-based dashboards** for data management and analysis.